dan7800/SWEN-344/oojs/README.md

 2. Move the anonymous functions to objects.
 3. Each callback or event handler is only 1 or 2 lines
 4. Create a clear separation of concerns.

-###Release 1 : MVC JavaScript

-Now that you've decoupled and named your functions, you should organize your code into objects grouped by behavior.

-1. All your DOM-related behavior and state should be stored in a View object.
-2. Your game-related state should be stored elsewhere, with no knowledge of the DOM.
-3. A Controller object should handle communication between the various objects, as well as the binding of events.

 <!-- ##Optimize Your Learning  -->